joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

     { CALL: { args: [], context: null, fn: [Function: loadImages] } }
 ```

-This is familiar!
 Instead of a function invocation, we get a plain object.
 That object has the `loadImages` function embedded in it.
 The application loads exactly the same in the browser, but now we can easily test this step in the saga workflow.

 ```diff
 import test from 'tape';